Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-\immediate\write\tempfile{\unexpanded{\centerline{{\bf Chapter 11}}}} A star\indexit{star formation} like the Sun begins its life within a relatively dense concentration of molecular gas, called a cloud 'core', somewhere in the interstellar medium.
-The density in such molecular clouds is of order $10^2-10^6$\,cm$^{-3}$, to be compared with, {\em e.g.,} the density of the local interstellar medium of roughly $10^{-1}$\,cm$^{-3}$.
-[H-III:3.1] ``The mechanisms by which molecular clouds of many solar masses break up into stellar mass\indexit{definition!cloud core} pieces\indexit{cloud core!definition} are a matter of debate; probably turbulence generated in the process of forming the cloud produces the denser fragments which accrete to form stars [\ldots\ G]iven the large sizes of protostellar clouds, they almost certainly contain enough angular momentum to form disks of substantial size and mass; thus, a major part of the story of star formation involves moving matter from a disk into a small, spherical protostar.\activity{How many Earth masses of elements heavier than carbon are contained in a solar mass cloud of solar composition?
-Most of that material in the original cloud ended up inside the Sun, of course.
-What fraction, roughly, of the original cloud would need to remain in the disk to ultimately form the planets?
-Why are the answers to these two questions largely independent of each other (think about what mostly makes Jupiter and Saturn).}
+A star\indexit{star!formation} like the Sun begins its life within a relatively dense concentration of molecular gas, called a cloud 'core', somewhere in the interstellar medium.
+The density in such molecular clouds is of order $10^2-10^6$\,cm$^{-3}$, to be compared with, {\em e.g.,} the density of the local interstellar medium of roughly $10^{-1}$\,cm$^{-3}$. \ors[III:3.1] ``The mechanisms by which molecular clouds of many solar masses break up into stellar mass\indexit{definition!cloud core} pieces\indexit{cloud core|seealso{definition}} are a \indexit{cloud core}matter of debate; probably turbulence generated in the process of forming the cloud produces the denser fragments which accrete to form stars [\ldots\ G]iven the large sizes of protostellar clouds, they almost certainly contain enough angular momentum to form disks of substantial size and mass; thus, a major part of the story of star formation involves moving matter from a disk into a small, spherical protostar.\sactivity{$\circledS$ {\em Show:} (a) How many Earth masses of elements carbon or heavier are contained in a solar mass cloud of solar composition?
+Most of that material in the original cloud ended up inside the Sun, of course. (b) What fraction, roughly, of the original cloud would need to remain in the disk to ultimately form the planets? (c) Why are the answers to these two questions largely independent of each other (think about what mostly makes Jupiter and Saturn). \mylabel{act:emasses} \solution{emasses}}